mindaugasLukosiunas/parkBeeSolution/technical.md

 Currently I do hardcode the accessToken and garageID, but there should be methods for querying them dynamically.
 - Also I did create a method for specificaly formatting the endpoint, but some kind of wrapper aound RestSharp client should be there too so that it could be more abstract and used for any other endpoint.
 - Some different request Header types could also have been tested.
-- Even though the endpoint method is POST, but the same endpint could be tested with GET, DELETE, UPDATE, etc method calls.
+- Even though the endpoint method is POST, but the same endpoint could be tested with GET, DELETE, UPDATE, etc method calls.
 Who knows what could happen  ¯\_(ツ)_/¯
 - More in depth Error message testing could be done.
 - For UI tests I used a helper library that waits a bit too long, I could optimize the test for execution speed.
 - UI tests selecting the date method could be improved to aways select the date in the future, since static data would fail at some point.
+I already did it, but still could be improved.